 16. Speed up Downloads with Parallel Downloading

-This Chrome flag enables Chrome’s inbuilt download manager feature.
+This Chrome flag enables Chrome’s built-in download manager feature.
 It allows the browser to download multiple files simultaneously using multiple connections to the download source, rather than one at a time.
 It can significantly speed up your downloads by up to 4x, especially if you’re downloading several files.
-If you’re not sure whether or not your browser has the Parallel Downloading flag enabled, just type “chrome://flags” into the address bar and search for “Parallel Downloading.”
-If it’s enabled, you’ll see a message that says “Enabled. chrome://downloads will use parallel downloading.”

 URL: chrome://flags/#enable-parallel-downloading